siobhanmcgill/denyconformity/README.md

 ## Setup

-Install Django (python3-django), `libmysqlclient-dev`, Python 3, and the Angular CLI.
+Install Python 3, pip3, `libmysqlclient-dev`, Node, and NPM.

+`libssl-dev` may also be required on Linux.

+### Server setup

 ```
 pip3 install virtualenv